elemental-lf/benji/_sources/quickstart.rst.txt

 Quick Start
 ===========

 This guide will show you how to do a *backup* - *scrub* - *restore* - *cleanup* cycle.

 Some Vocabulary
 ---------------

 Backup source
     A block device or image file to be backed up.
 Benji can't backup folders or multiple files.
-The source must not be modified during backup, so either stop all writes or create a snapshot.
+The source should not be modified during backup, so it is best to either stop all writes or to create a snapshot.

 Storages
-    One or more data storage (currently supported: filesystem, S3 and B2) to which the backed up data will be saved.
+    One or more data storages (currently supported: filesystem, S3 and B2) to which the backed up data will be saved.

 Database backend
     An SQL database containing information on how to reassemble the stored blocks to get the original data back.
     For restores the database backend is not compulsory.
-See :ref:`metadata_backend_less`.
+See :ref:`database_less_restore`.

+..
+CAUTION:: Benji has been tested successfully with PostgreSQL and SQLite3.
+While support for MySQL and MariaDB
+    has been kept in mind during development, it is untested- Reports are welcome.

 Version
     A *version* is a backup of a specific backup source at a specific point in time.